-Kensa ground source heat pumps are designed to extract renewable heat energy from a number of heat sources providing greater flexibility, affordability and compatibility with a range of applications.
+Kensa ground source heat pumps are designed to extract renewable heat energy from a number of renewable energy sources providing greater flexibility, affordability and compatibility with a range of applications.

 Heat energy (typically from the sun) is stored in the ground and water all around us, at a constant temperature all year round.
 Ground source heat pumps are designed to extract this heat energy via an array of collectors (sometimes referred to as ground collectors or ground arrays).

 - Water – If you are within reasonable reach (100m) of a water source (lake, stream, sea etc.) this should be your first option for a heat source due to water’s exceptional thermal conductivity and lower installation costs.